 Read and watch the Youtube video of how to add or remove a title line in the email signature.
 Or watch the video tutorial on how to add pronouns for all Google Workspace users.

 Animated GIF email signatures are an excellent way to add fun and excitement to your emails.
 They’re also a great way to create a more professional look.
 Animated GIFs not only make your emails more visually appealing, but they also make your messages engaging.

 Not only can motivational phrases or quotes inspire the reader, but they can also remind you of your core values and beliefs.
 Having a quote in your HTML signature can also be a great conversation starter in emails, helping to break the ice and start meaningful conversations.

 Also, quotes can be used to add a touch of humor or comfort to your emails.
 They can also show that you care about your customers, as they demonstrate familiarity with their interests and preferences.

 It is essential not to waste the opportunity email signatures present to make a lasting professional impression on email recipients.

-A good email signature allows you to promote your brand and increase traffic to your website and social media accounts.
+A good HTML email signature allows you to promote your brand and increase traffic to your website and social media accounts.
 It’s free advertising for your brand.
 Not to mention, it makes it easy to direct potential clients to your website or contact details.

-So, follow these tips to create effective professional email signatures for your employees.
+So, follow these tips to create effective HTML email signatures for your employees.
 They should accurately reflect what your business is all about and look good so that you can leave a positive impression with your email recipients.

 Create your first email signature with Bybrand